maxd0328/AI-Project/README.md

 The Redis cluster stores all the session data for users currently authenticated on the site.
 For debugging purposes, this data can be accessed and altered via the remote terminal.
-To do so run the following command:
+To do so run the following command (Note that this is only available in production mode.
+If you wish to do so locally, a local Redis client will have to be installed.):

 ```
 ~/redis-stable/src/redis-cli -c --tls -h [Redis cluster configuration endpoint] -p 6379
 ```

-To locate the configuration endpoint, go to the Amazon ElastiCache Console, and starting on the side bar, navigate to ```Redis clusters > [Desired cluster] > Cluster details > Configuration endpoint```.
+To locate the configuration endpoint, go to the Amazon ElastiCache Console, and starting on the sidebar, navigate to ```Redis clusters > [Desired cluster] > Cluster details > Configuration endpoint```.

 Once connected to the cluster, you can run any of the following commands: